‘Sham’ coronavirus testing company gave people false results as samples piled up in trash bags, lawsuit claims

 The woman told authorities she got a second coronavirus test at the same Center for Covid Control site.
-But two hours later, she was told her test results had been misplaced again.
+But two hours later, she was told her test result had been misplaced again.

 Then, about a minute later, the woman got an email notifying her that she had tested negative for the coronavirus, court records state.
 The woman went to work the following day but remained concerned about the accuracy of the two tests.
 She got a third test at a local health department site, according to court records, and that result was positive.

 Now, Washington’s attorney general is suing the Illinois-based clinic, its laboratory and its co-owners — Akbar Syed and Aleya Siyaj — for allegedly jeopardizing the health and safety of thousands of Washingtonians by failing to meet best medical practices during a pandemic.
-The clinic, the lawsuit alleges, provided “invalid, false and delayed” coronavirus test results — and at times, no results at all.
-The attorney general’s office says the Center for Covid Control operated at least 13 testing sites across Washington, despite only having a license to operate in one municipality.
+The clinic, the lawsuit alleges, provided “invalid, false and delayed” coronavirus test results — and at times no results at all.
+The attorney general’s office says the Center for Covid Control operated at least 13 testing sites across Washington, despite having a license to operate in only one municipality.

 According to the lawsuit filed this week, the clinic stored test samples in red garbage bags for more than a week instead of properly refrigerating them.
 Because the samples could not be accurately tested after three days, workers would backdate them so they would still be processed by the lab, Washington authorities said.